 The warehouse is a key link in the logistics structure of any modern enterprise.
-Implementing systems such as WMS or other LMS for logistics industry, including programs for the warehouse, allows you to optimize warehouse space and speed up the formation of orders of any volume.
-With their help, the manager receives accurate information about the location of a particular product, manages the movement of goods, even with limited expiration dates.
+Implementing systems such as WMS or other LMS for the logistics industry, including programs for the warehouse, allows you to optimize warehouse space and speed up the formation of orders of any volume.
+With their help, the manager receives accurate information about the location of a particular product and manages the movement of goods, even with limited expiration dates.

 What tasks does the WMS warehouse program solve?